nyuad-astroparticle/tes-geant/README.md

 rm -rf CMakeCache.txt cmake_install.cmake CMakeFiles Makefile;
 ```

 Then make.
-Use -j flag to denote number of core you want to use in the process.
+Use -j flag to denote number of cores you want to use in the process.
 It is not recommened to use all of the cores available.
 ```terminal
 make -j7
 ```